New to Therapy FAQs

 Therapy requires that we change because where we are is too painful to stay.

-• Maybe… but chances are that there will also be relief and possibly laughter.
+Maybe… but chances are that there will also be relief and quite maybe down the road a bit of joy will emerge.

-• Excellent question.
+Excellent question.
 Therapists are notorious for the use of acronyms.
 Here’s a breakdown of the different licenses.
+We all have a masters degree, have passed the national counselors exam, and are under the rules of our licensing board.
+Other letters, such as SEP, NARM, indicate specialty certifications.